Metadiff/graph-ir/README.md

 # Graph Intermediate Representation

-# A guide to the repository and the project

 # A guide to operators

 The operators are split into hierarchy starting from one abstract class.
-Below I will list all abstract operators and which virtual (abstract) functions they override and how as to make it easy for anyone to understand each individual operators.
+Additionally operators can have several of predefined traits.
+The traits are implemented via virtual inheritance and define some specific behaviour of the operator.
+Below are listed all of the traits.

 ## AbstractOperator

 ### Virtual methods:

-* **is_input_dependent** - returns the true if any of the arguments is input dependent, otherwise false
+* *is_input_dependent* - returns the true if any of the arguments is input dependent, otherwise false
-* **is_differentiable** - returns the true if any of the parents is differentiable, otherwise false
+* *is_differentiable* - returns the true if any of the parents is differentiable, otherwise false
-* **get_data_type** - returns the **dataType** based on the parents.
+* *get_data_type* - returns the **dataType** based on the parents.
-*Default*: Returns the highest parents' type capped by the graph's max limits.
-* **get_arguments** - returns the all nodes which affect the output of the operator in a non-differentiable manner.
+* *get_arguments* - returns the all nodes which affect the output of the operator in a non-differentiable manner.
-* **equals** - returns true only if the operator is symbolically equal to each other (Not implemented yet)
+* *equals* - returns true only if the operator is symbolically equal to each other (Not implemented yet)

 ### Pure virtual methods: